JohnEBoyBaby/i.Q/README.md

 SPONTANEOUS ORDER ..! https://www.youtube.com/watch?v=t5RNY79uHMY ...
 TRUTH.
 PUREHEART.
 G_D ABOVE ALL. https://www.youtube.com/watch?v=HQdphbEMmbY I AM A "HUMBLE MONKEY" https://en.wikipedia.org/wiki/Hundredth_monkey_effect I AM THE 100TH MONKEY ... nQw I AM THE PROUDEST MONKEY YOU EVER SEEN ...
 MONQey SEE MQNkey DO ... https://www.youtube.com/watch?v=EnA6-eKejr0 ...
 MATTHEW 18:6. the 100th mQnQey ... 摇摆式硬尾金龙 https://www.zerohedge.com/geopolitical/philippines-alarmed-more-200-chinese-ships-massing-disputed-waters 结束诸如警察州，罗德里格·杜特尔特 和他的警察大规模杀手，同性恋者以及其他共济会的共济会怪物！ 清洁世界！...
 I AM the prQudest mQnQey ...
 MATTHEW 18:6.
 THERE IS NO FILTH IN HEAVEN.
 NONE.
 ONLY 1 OF US IS RIGHT. ... beCAUSE ...
 "I GOT IT ALL ON IT" https://www.youtube.com/watch?v=y3OAWuSv4qw ...
 WORD.
 CHOOSE WISELY.
 A MOST SERIOUS ONE AM I. SEE YOU BACK 'HOME'.
 PROMISE.
 MATTHEW 18:6.
 JOHN 15:1-22.
 WORD.

+TRUTH is the WAY to LIFE with G_D.

+NEW PROGRAMMER.
+NEW PROGRAMMING.
+NEW PROGRAM.

+TRUTH.

+Verily I tell you unless you change and become like a little child, you will not enter the Kingdom of HEAVEN.
+Matthew 18:3

+...
+I AM 15 for a moment ... https://www.youtube.com/watch?v=tR-qQcNT_fY ...
+15 there's still time for you ... there is never a wish better than this ... aaah my friends ... they keep trying to tell me ... all you want to do is USE ME ... and my answer ... https://www.youtube.com/watch?v=g3hBYTkI-sE ...
+I want to spread the news ... that if it feels this GOOD getting 'used' ... you just keep on 'using me' ... until you use me UP ... sit down in the room and talk to me ...
+I ought not let you just walk on me ... if you only knew ... you'd wish that you were in my shoes ... you just keep on using me ... 'til you use me UP ..! ...
+WAKE UP Maggie ...
+I think I got something to say to you ... https://www.youtube.com/watch?v=EOl7dh7a-6g ...
+Qh Maggie I couldn't have tried anymore ...

+PUREHEART.

 ... you ready to dance soft legs ... come to me ... come to TRUTH ... come to 'tarzan' ... come to JohnEBoy, baby ... come to THE WHITE MONKEY ... https://www.youtube.com/watch?v=n_k4r0xrwhU ... come to THE PRQUDEST 'MQNQEY' YOU EVER SEEN ... https://www.youtube.com/watch?v=sdfXFZeYGks ...
 2-step with me my love ... my hand ... take my hand my love ... dance with me ... let me hold you ... look DEEPLY PENETRATINGLY LONGINGLY INTO YOUR BEAUTIFUL EYES ... oh la la ... you are some 'kind' kind of special ...
 I SEE YOU ...

 ... hmmm ... https://www.youtube.com/watch?v=8G3LL2vDcuA ... in Qase I disappear says sQft leQs PUREHEART Gina Maria in a 1 minute 17 secQnd video ... then oh my GOODness I CAN "FEEL" "NAUGHTY BEAVER" IN TRUTH WITH MOST PUREHEART ..!
 Can you 'hear' 'see' 'feel' "Naughty Beaver" in TRUTH ..?  https://www.youtube.com/watch?v=f_NOhAdaNm8 ...
 DQ yQu believe in cQincidence ..? https://www.youtube.com/watch?v=ZGuQWpJZhh8 TRUMP TESLA CONNECTION https://www.youtube.com/watch?v=OpzmNSaF47Y BIGGER THAN YOU CAN IMAGINE ... https://www.youtube.com/watch?v=I8gQ258X5IU IF G_D IS FOR "ME" WHO?
 WHO CAN BE AGAINST ME?
 NO ONE not here not in HEAVEN no one if G_D IS WITH ME you know what I AM getting at, RIGHT ..?
 YOU HAVE AN OBLIGATION TO G_D TO SPEAK BOLDLY, MORALLY COURAGEOUSLY, LOUD, SOUNDING THE ALARM "WATCHMAN" ...
 SILENCE IS COMPLICITNESS ..!
 THERE IS NO FILTH IN HEAVEN!
 NONE. https://www.biblehub.com/matthew/10-37.htm NO FAMILY.
 NO FRIENDS.
 NO FAVORITES.
 NO EXCEPTIONS.
 PRINCIPLES over personalities.
 Go with G_D.
 Q ...
 G_D WINS.
 Q ...